Get

 Image Credit: Songdech Kothmongkol, Shutterstock

-Onward of 8 Weeks: Fully Matured Vision
+8 Weeks and Up: Fully Matured Vision

 From 8 weeks of age, puppies begin to have more functional vision.
 At approximately 3 months of age, the retina of the puppy has its adult appearance, although sometimes this occurs just before 6 months of age.
-Their ability to see both at short and long distance sharpens, though it can take up to 16 weeks to completely finish developing.
+Their ability to see both at short and long distances sharpens, though it can take up to 16 weeks to completely finish developing.
 By the time your puppy reaches 16 months of age, their eyes should be fully done maturing.
 Vision at a distance and close-up should be sharp and no longer blurry unless there are medical reasons for a delay in development.

 What if My 3-Week-Old Puppy’s Eyes Are Still Closed?